No one enjoys being taxed as taxes affect income.

 Many small businesses and individuals have realized the opportunities in tax havens and use tax havens to reduce their overall tax burdens

-If you or your business can benefit from the tax cut that tax havens provide, here are the top tax havens in the world that are worth considering.
+If you or your business can benefit from the tax cut, here are the top tax haven countries that are worth considering.

 1. Hong Kong

-Strategically located at the heart of Asia, Hong Kong is home to many trading companies.
+Strategically located at the heart of Asia, Hong Kong is home to many global trading companies.

 Hong Kong provides easy access to China, the manufacturing Hub of the world, making it easy for companies to import goods from China to Hong Kong.